Skip to main content

 Open

 IRS agreed with this recommendation and stated that it would examine the processes and consider implementing additional measures to identify prohibited transactions as appropriate.
-We await progress on these efforts.
+As of February 2026, we await progress on these efforts.

 Internal Revenue Service The Commissioner of the IRS should coordinate with DOL through a formal means, such as a memorandum of understanding, on non-exempt prohibited transactions involving firms and financial professionals who are IRA fiduciaries and owe excise tax.
 (Recommendation 2)